MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 f(MyEnum::OtherVariant(true, 2)); // returns 4
 ```

-This is saying that "if `x` is `MyEnum::Variant` with the fields `1` and `true`, then return `1`, if
+This is saying that "if `x` is `MyEnum::Variant` with the fields `1` and `true`, then return `1`.
+If
 it is `MyEnum::OtherVariant` with any value for the first field, and `3` for the second, then return
-`2`, if it is `MyEnum::Variant` with any fields, then return `3`, and if it is
+`2`.
+If it is `MyEnum::Variant` with any fields, then return `3`.
+Finally, if it is
 `MyEnum::OtherVariant` with any fields, then return `4`".

-You can also nest patterns, so if you wanted to match either 1, 2, or 10, instead of just matching 1
+You can also nest patterns.
+So, if you wanted to match either 1, 2, or 10, instead of just matching 1
-in the `MyEnum::Variant` above, you could do so with an or-pattern:
+in the previous `MyEnum::Variant`, you could do so with an or-pattern:

 ```move
 fun f(x: MyEnum) {